-Advanced documentation
+Additional documentation

-This guide covers everything you need to know to use HyperCard effectively up to the scripting level.
-For details about scripts and other advanced HyperCard features, see the HyperCard Script Language Guide, available from:
+This guide covers everything you need to know to use HyperCard effectively up to (but not including) the scripting level.
+Scripts are programs that control the actions of HyperCard objects.
+For details about scripts and HyperTalkTM, HyperCard's scripting language, see the HyperCard Script Language Guide: The HyperTalk Language available from Addison-Wesley.
+Several other excellent books have been written about HyperTalk; check with your favorite bookseller to see what books are currently available.